markchanec/markchanec/README.md

-- 👋 Hi, I’m E.C.Chan
+- 👋 Hi
-- 👀 I’m interested in data science
+- 👀 Having a look around?
-- 🌱 I’m currently learning Data Science
+- 🌱 Hope you find something useful
-- 💞️ I’m open to any data science related job opportunities
+- 💞️ annyeonghaseyo
-- 📫 How to reach me markchanec@gmail.com
+- 📫 How to reach me: markchanec@gmail.com

 <!---
 markchanec/markchanec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.